nfritz2016/Helioscape-RNG/README.md

 # Helioscape RNG

-In order to run each instance of our project, please refer to the individual README files in their respective folders.
+In order to run each instance of our project, please refer to the individual README files in their respective folders on GitHub.

 ## Current Running Instances